IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 Plot Managment
 ------
-* Set significance and log2FC thresholds by using **Settings** tab located at the right top corner
+* Set significance and log2FC thresholds by using **Settings** tab located on the right side
 * Hold Shift and right click mouse to select as many gene labels as desired
 **Note:** related information of the selected gene is represented in the table "InputData" below the plot
 * To disable any changes double click on the plot